Automating Legal Interpretation with LLMs: Retrieval, Generation, and Evaluation: Task Definition

+In this work, we rely exclusively on previous cases as reference materials to interpret vague concepts in the articles.
+We use cases because they are the most concrete and fundamental sources.
+Books and papers often cite cases to support their arguments.

-We introduce a challenging task, Vague Legal Concept Interpretation, which aims to provide interpretations for vague concepts in articles based on past cases.
-Formally, we define the task of Vague Legal Concept Interpretation as follows.
-Given a legal article $a$ and a vague concept $c$ within it, our task is to generate a legal interpretation \( e \) for the concept \( c \), detailing the circumstances under which \( c \) applies or not.
+We formally define the task as follows: Given a legal article $a$ and a vague concept $c$ contained within, the objective is to generate a legal interpretation $e$ for $c$ based on previous cases, clarifying the conditions of its applicability.
+For example, as shown in Figure~\ref{fig:process}, our goal is to address the vague concept of "Dwelling" within Article 264 of the Criminal Law.
+We aim to leverage previous cases to interpret the circumstances under which "Dwelling" applies.